A New Jersey Assault Lawyer Can Provide Skilled Criminal Defense Representation for Assault and Battery Cases Statewide

 In New Jersey, facing assault and battery charges can be an extremely serious matter.
 If you were accused of these types of crimes, an experienced New Jersey assault lawyer can provide you with the skilled criminal defense you need.
-Contact Helmer, Conley & Kasselman, P.A. today for a consultation.
+Contact Helmer, Conley & Kasselman, P.A. today for a confidential initial consultation.

 While some states’ criminal laws treat assault and battery as separate offenses, in New Jersey, battery is considered a form of assault under Section 2C:12-1 of the Code of Criminal Justice.
 This law states:

-Simple assault.
+- Simple assault.
 A person is guilty of assault if he . . . purposely, knowingly or recklessly causes bodily injury to another; or . . . [n]egligently causes bodily injury to another with a deadly weapon. . . .

 Aggravated assault can be classified as either a second, third or fourth-degree offense, each of which carries a range of serious penalties as follows:

 There are several possible defenses to simple and aggravated assault charges in New Jersey.
 Determining which defenses you have available requires the advice of an experienced New Jersey assault lawyer; and, to make sure you have the best chance possible to assert the strongest possible defense, it is important that you discuss your assault charge with an attorney right away.
 Some of the potential defenses to assault charges include:

 - Self Defense – If you were being attacked or feared for your safety, your actions may have been justified as self-defense.
 However, asserting self-defense presents some unique challenges, as it requires you to acknowledge that you engaged in conduct that could be prosecuted as assault or aggravated assault under other circumstances.
 If you believe that you acted in self defense, it will be important for you to work with an experienced New Jersey assault lawyer who can effectively present this defense on your behalf.